 In fact, California and New York have the highest cost of living in the continental United States.

 Even the cost of very basic things, like electricity, is much higher in California than elsewhere in the US.
-Average retail price of electricity was about 50% higher in California than the national average, and about twice as high as other Western states, in 2017.
+The average retail price of electricity was about 50% higher in California than the national average, and about twice as high as other Western states, in 2017.
 And this difference will rise even more as California's electric utility faces massive charges as a result of the 2018 wildfires.

 California and New York also face a host of other problems.
 California is regularly plagued by natural disasters ranging from wildfires to earthquakes to flooding.
 2018 saw the worst fires in the state's history.
 Such fires are not unusual.
 In fact, according to the California Park Service, portions of the Santa Monicas have burned ten times since 1925, an average of once every eight years.
 High visibility New York City has been the target of the worst terrorist attacks in US history.